 OSPHL Billing Changes Frequently Asked Questions (FAQ) (updated December 3, 2014)

 Virology/Immunology Test Request Form - Required Fields Cheat Sheet

 Microbiology Test Request Form - Required Fields Cheat Sheet

 Current OSPHL Submitter Fee Schedule

 Letter: OSPHL Billing Changes and Training Announcement, October 29, 2014 (pdf)

 Letter: OSPHL Billing Changes, October 10, 2014 (pdf)

 Letter: OSPHL Billing Changes, August 26, 2014 (pdf)

-If your questions have not been answered by viewing the Update Letters above, please contact Sarah Humphrey, OSPHL Client Services Coordinator at 503-693-4100 or firstname.lastname@example.org.
+If your questions have not been answered by viewing the training materials and Letters above, please contact Sarah Humphrey, OSPHL Client Services Coordinator at 503-693-4100 or firstname.lastname@example.org.